 Chimney breasts and fireplaces

 Repair category 1

 Notes It is assumed that the gas fire has been installed in accordance with the manufacturer's recommendations for fluing and ventilation and that this has been regularly checked and tested.
 All test documentation should be obtained and authenticated at the point of sale.
 In the absence of any such documentation, the appliance should be tested by a registered engineer prior to use.

 Internal decorations

 Repair category 1

-Notes The property is in reasonable decorative order, however some modernisation may be required dependent on individual taste.
+Notes The property is in reasonable decorative order.

 Cellars

 Repair category N/A

 Notes